 One option is to use a plant-based spread made from ingredients like olive oil or avocado.
 These spreads are high in healthy unsaturated fats and low in saturated fats.
 They also contain no cholesterol and are a good source of antioxidants.

 Another option is to use a dairy-free spread made from nuts or seeds.
 These spreads are also high in healthy unsaturated fats and low in saturated fats.
-They are also cholesterol-free and a good source of fiber and will help you to decrease trans fat intake.
+They are also cholesterol-free and a good source of fiber, and will help you to decrease trans fat intake.

 What Is the Best Butter for Diabetics?